Vetiver Essential Oil

 About The Oil

-Vetiver has been used for thousands of years in India, Indonesia, and Haiti as a perfume with a smoky, earthy, and woody aroma.
+Haitian Vetiver oil has been used for thousands of years in India, Indonesia, and Haiti as a perfume with a smoky, earthy, and woody aroma.

 It is also an ancient remedy within Ayurveda–the root and its essential oil have been used to alle-viate thirst, heatstroke, fevers and headache, and joint and skin inflammation.